MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 ## Enhanced data-level encryption protection

-Cloud App Security integration with Azure Information Protection enables an added level of protection by automatically encrypting files.
+Defender for Cloud Apps integration with Azure Information Protection enables an added level of protection by automatically encrypting files.
 When Azure Information Protection encrypts files, applications that support Azure Information Protection like Office 365, know how to open the files and honors permissions set in the classification labels.
 Use labels to apply specific protection rules.
 For example, set a file that can be opened but not shared, printed, forwarded, or edited.

 This strong level of protection travels with the file.
 The file is still protected if you send the file, copy it, or store it in your online storage app.
 If one of your employees loses a thumb drive with the file on it, the file will be locked.
 Should someone try to open the file, the file owner will receive an alert.
-With Cloud App Security, you can apply protection automatically.
+With Defender for Cloud Apps, you can apply protection automatically.
 For example, set all files that have credit card numbers, or were uploaded by the finance department and are shared externally, to be automatically protected with a classification label.

 ## The threat